 In addition to its unparalleled butyrate content, ghee contains many other beneficial substances.
 They are:

-: They aren't strictly essential because your body can produce them.
+- Omega 9 fatty acids: They aren't strictly essential because your body can produce them.
 In fact, omega-9 fats are the most abundant fats in most cells in the body.
 But consuming them has the potential to reduce your triglycerides and very-low-density-lipoprotein (VLDL) cholesterol, improve insulin sensitivity, and decrease inflammation.

-: These are fat-soluble vitamins and provide a variety of health benefits; for example, for your heart, vascular system, eyes, and blood.
+- Vitamins A, D, E, and K: These are fat-soluble vitamins and provide a variety of health benefits; for example, for your heart, vascular system, eyes, and blood.
 Rather than take synthetic vitamins, you’d be better off consuming ghee.

 But What If You’re Lactose Intolerant?